Theuth demo (168 downloads)

 This program will install a demo of the Theuth Greek writing system, whose purpose is showing how my generic text converter framework can be creatively used also in assisting during text composition.
 Anyway, some friends of mine use this tiny app to quickly and easily write some Greek text, have it automatically transliterated, or convert Beta coded Greek text to Unicode.

-To run this program, you need Microsoft .NET Runtime 4.7.1 (preinstalled on Windows 10 Fall Creators Update and above):
+To run this program, you need Microsoft .NET Runtime 4.7.2 (preinstalled on most Windows 10 systems).

 This is just a demo, not a full writing or conversion app.
 Its only purpose is demonstrating some additional usages of my text conversion framework.
 Here, typing polytonic Greek text is the byproduct of converting from Unicode plain text to Unicode plain text, by adding or removing diacritics from source to target.
 Other conversions samples are provided by Greek transliteration and Beta code (the full Beta converter handles rich text, but this demo is limited to plain text).

 - type in Greek using your favorite Windows keyboard layout.
 You can activate the Greek layout by pressing CTRL+2, and the Latin layout by pressing CTRL+1.
 Please note that those layouts are defined in the Settings menu using the corresponding standard culture name.
 The default value for Greek is “el-GR”, and usually this should be the right one.
 As for Latin, you might want to change it to fit your keyboard (e.g. set to “it-IT”), because the default value refers to the US keyboard (“en-US”).